mle86/php-wq/doc/Ref_WorkProcessor_class.md

     no re-queueing will be attempted;
     the job will be buried immediately.
-    If the next job in the Work Queue is expired, it will be silently deleted
+    If the next job in the Work Queue is expired, it will be silently deleted.
-    and the method will return `null`.
-    Returns `$callback(Job)`'s return value on success (which might be `null`).
-    Returns `null` if there was no job in the work queue to be executed.
     Will re-throw on any Exceptions/Throwables from the `$callback`.
     * `$workQueue`: See `WorkServerAdapter::getNextJob()`.
     * `$callback`: The handler callback to execute each Job.
       Expected signature: `function(Job)`.
-      Its return value will be returned by this method.
     * `$timeout`: See `WorkServerAdapter::getNextJob()`.

 <a name="setOption"></a>